Allentown Slip and Fall Lawyer

 Contact an Allentown Slip and Fall Lawyer

 First and foremost, we know that a personal injury claim is “personal”—how it has affected you, what permanent limitation you have to face; the struggles you now face.
 In selecting the best representation for your case, you want to make sure that your law team understands your pain and what you hope to accomplish through your claim.
-The personal injury attorneys at Drake, Hileman & Davis, have the knowledge and experience to handle your case.
+An Allentown slip and fall attorney at Drake, Hileman & Davis, have the knowledge and experience to handle your case.
 We also know that customer care and responsiveness is important to our clients.
 Click here to read some of the words from our clients about their experience with the team of attorneys at Drake, Hileman & Davis.

 If you have been injured as a result of a slip and fall on someone else’s property, you should call the team of Allentown slip and fall accident lawyers at Drake, Hileman & Davis, for a free consultation.
 We can be reached at (610) 433-3910 or by completing the online form to the left of this page.
 Once we have spoken with you and learned the particular facts of your case, we would be happy to meet with you in the convenience of our Allentown Office or your own home.
 There is never any cost or fee unless we recover compensation for you.